Caplost/llm-test/README.md

 docker-compose logs
 ```

-2. Ensure ports 80 is not already in use on your system
+2. Ensure port 80 is not already in use on your system
 3. Verify that the LLM Streaming Tester directory is properly mounted

 ## License